runixer/otus.linux/03-nginx/README.md

 * 1 mysql database instance (db-0)
 * Specified number of app instances with wordpress and php_fpm role
 * Specified number of nginx instances with wordpress and nginx role
-* 1 Yandex Cloud load balancer trageting nginx instances
+* 1 Yandex Cloud load balancer targeting nginx instances

 Features:
 * No TLS at this time